DJSures/Fireplace-Monitor-Thermopile-/README.md

-# Fireplace-Monitor-Thermopile-
+# Propane-Fireplace-Monitor-Thermopile
-This uses an Hetec Wifi Kit 32, speaker on the DAC, and ADC connected to fireplace thermopile.
-It will monitor a fireplace pilot light and notify your phone with push notifications and an audible alarm.
+This uses an Hetec Wifi Kit 32, speaker on the DAC, and ADC connected to propane or gas fireplace thermopile.
+It will monitor a gas or propane fireplace pilot light and notify your phone with push notifications and an audible alarm.

 Edit the Arduino project INO file to see the #defines.
 You can configure your WiFi settings and PushOver token/user key information.